IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 #.
 Now we need to hook everything up with wires.
 Move your mouse to where you
    want to start a wire, press 'w', click around to snap wire, and click on a pin to end the wire.
 Repeat until the schematic is fully captured.

+   - Drag placed wires by hovering over them and pressing 'g'.
+Delete segments by pressing 'del' or right click any wires for more options.

    - To create a wire that does not connect to a component on one end (floating), double click where you want the wire to end.

    - To add labels (the 'Vout' label shown above), press 'l' and type in the name of your label.

-   - Labels connect two or more nodes together without actually drawing the wire on screen.
+Labels connect two or more nodes together without actually drawing the wire on screen.
 They're basically magic wire tunnels linked by name.

 #.
 Assign component values to components.
 For each resistor and capacitor,
    mouse over and press 'v'.
 In the 'Text' field, type the appropriate value.